 Instead of just listing the companies I’ve been involved with over the past few years, I’ve written a description of them as well.
 If you have any questions about any of these companies (or worked there and want to say hi), feel free to drop me a line.

-kbs+/The Media Kitchen: I’m currently the Chief Digital Media Officer at the New York based full service agency kbs+ and are wholly owned by my friends at MDC Partners.
-I’m responsible for overseeing the entire digital media practice, client [digital] strategy, keeping on top of new technologies and trends, and exploring M&A opportunities with digital media companies.
-Some of our clients include (but not limited to) Armani Exchange, Giorgio Armani, Give Back Brands, Victoria Secret, PBS, PBS Kids, Sesame Workshop, Vanguard, The Daily (News Corp), and Windstream Communications.
+kbs+/The Media Kitchen: From 2007- Nov.
+2013, I was the Chief Digital Media Officer at the New York based full service agency kbs+ which was wholly owned by MDC Partners.
+I was responsible for overseeing the entire digital media practice, client [digital] strategy, keeping on top of new technologies and trends, and exploring M&A opportunities with digital media companies.
+Some of our clients include (but not limited to) Armani Exchange, BNY Mellon, Giorgio Armani, Give Back Brands, Victoria Secret, PBS, PBS Kids, Sesame Workshop, Vanguard, The Daily (News Corp), and Windstream Communications.

 Varick Media Management: In August of 2008, I pioneered the agency trading desk space and founded VMM.
 We built a technology capability within MDC Partners that allows us to deliver audience driven media for our clients.
 VMM currently has dozens of partnerships with inventory sources (i.e. Google, Yahoo!), data partners (i.e. Bizo, TargusInfo), technology (i.e. Demdex, Invite Media), and clients.
 Here’s a nice NYT article written about our launch at VMM and a recent video about what VMM actually does.